texttheater/produce/README.md

                             execute them
       -d, --debug           print debugging information

+### When a recipe fails

+When a recipe fails, i.e. its interpreter returns an exit status other than 0, the corresponding target file (if any) may already have been created or touched, potentially leading the next invocation of Produce to believe that it is up to date, even though it probably doesn’t have the correct contents.
+Such inconsistencies can lead to users tearing their hair out.
+In order to avoid this, Produce will, when a recipe fails, make sure that the target file does not stay there.
+It could just delete it, but that might be unwise because the user might want to inspect the output file of the erroneous recipe for debugging.
+So, Produce renames the target file by appending a `~` to the filename (a common naming convention for short-lived “backups”).

 ### How targets are matched against rules

 When producing a target, either because asked to by the user or because the